 Natural reusable pads are generally biodegradable and compostable once they can't be reused any longer.
 The lifespan of reusable pads is about five or more years.
 Also look for reusable pads that are packaged in 100 percent post-consumer recycled cardboard that is recyclable.

 Reusable menstrual cups.
 Unlike tampons, which absorb menstrual blood, reusable medical grade silicone or rubber menstrual cups collect it.
-One cup can last at least a decade, but it’s a good idea to have two so you can easily switch off.
+One cup can last at least a decade, but it's a good idea to have two so you can easily switch off.
 The initial outlay is about $40 per cup.
-Some brands include XO Flo, Keeper, and Diva Cup.
+Some brands include Diva Cup and Intimina.

 Reusable tampons.
 Since there are reusable sanitary pads, why not reusable tampons?
 There are several brands available, and you also can make your own.
 Recently, a Kickstarter company launched a plastic reusable tampon applicator made to be used with organic, chemical-free tampons.